lroe/Malayalam-Dataset-Collection-Platform/README.md

 The data collected would be shared publicly.

-Key features:

-A MySQL database is used to store user information, including username, password, and the number of texts translated.
+# Features
+## User Registration & Authentication:
-Users can translate English text and track their progress through their scores.
+Users can sign up, log in, and track their translation progress.
+## Translation Interface:

-English texts are uploaded to a central database and displayed randomly for translation.
+English texts are uploaded to the platform and randomly displayed.
+Users translate the texts into Monglish, which is stored in the database.
-The translated content will be stored in a seperate table.

-Users can review the translated content by upvoting/downvoting to make sure the content is accurate.

-This platform aims to enhance the quality and availability of Malayalam datasets by encouraging user participation in translation tasks.
+## User Progress Tracking:
+Tracks the number of texts translated by each user, allowing users to see their contribution and improvement.
+## Database Integration:
+A MySQL database stores user details (username, password, and translated text count) and the English-Monglish translations.